ricksbrown/scripts/irdroid/README.md

 Give it whatever name and shortcut, the `Command` can be passed to sh as a string, like so:~~

 `sh -c "docker exec lircnix irsend SEND_ONCE LG_AKB73715601 KEY_POWER"`

+## Notes

+Careful what other dongles are plugged in to USB.
+I had a Realtek RTL2832U dongle plugged in which caused me issues for days.

+Also, I have tried a CEC injector instead of IR - CEC is a load of rubbish, lots of issues.